 Homes are still selling for far more than similar homes a year ago, so it appears home prices are still rising – so far.

 Nationally, our existing home inventory (existing homes for sale) is at about a 2-month supply.
 This means that with the existing absorption rate it would take 2 months to deplete all the homes on the market assuming no new listings.
 This is up from a 1.7 month supply in February.
 Historically, when inventory has been at a 2 month supply home prices are rising by over 10% per year.
-To get to 0% inflation of home prices the supply would have to increase to about 6 months.
+To get to 0% inflation of home prices (and therefore a real estate market crash) the supply would have to increase to about 6 months.
 This would require tripling of the current inventory, assuming no increase in the number of prospective home buyers.

 However, anecdotally, many home buyers have become discouraged and have dropped out for now.
 If the market becomes more balanced, it’s reasonable to assume that many of them will come back into the market.